Tyriol/learning-audit/learning-audit-app/plan.md

 - create header component ✅
 - create a component for the forms to live in ✅
 - create form components? ✅
+- re-render module list when a new module is added
+  - Lift state up to
+    - be able to get setState from form and
+    - use the state in the module list
+  - On page load call db to get modules and store results in state.
+  - When a new module is added push success payload to the state array and trigger a re-render.
 - refactor form to be controlled
 - build module component to contain
   - module name